pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

   >>> from tuf.repository_tool import *

   # Generate and write an ed25519 key pair.
-The private key is saved encrypted.
+The private key is encrypted
-  # A 'password' argument may be supplied, otherwise a prompt is presented.
+  # before it is saved.
+A 'password' argument may be supplied, otherwise a
+  # prompt is presented.
   >>> generate_and_write_ed25519_keypair('/path/to/ed25519_key')
   Enter a password for the ED25519 key:
   Confirm: